esi0077/OCR-camera-text-detection/readme.md

 #### What does this app ?

-> The app/source helps you whit typing words by using camera and convert it to speach
+> The app/source helps you with typing words by using camera and convert it to speach